Budenheim: Budenheimer Blütenfest

 The Budenheim Flower Festival has since 1955 been celebrated at the onset of the blossoming season each year on the last weekend in April by choosing a Flower Queen.
 There are also two Flower Princesses to go with the Queen, and for one year they represent the Municipality of Budenheim on special occasions.

 Budenheimer Straßenfest

 The Budenheim Street Festival had its beginnings in the municipality's 1,200-year jubilee in 1978.
 This folk festival is staged by the association of Budenheim's clubs along with the individual clubs therein.
 The festival is held over four days and includes the last weekend in the Rhineland-Palatinate summer holidays.

 Budenheimer Kerb

 The Budenheim kermis (church consecration festival) goes back to the consecration of the Catholic Saint Pancras's Church (Pankratiuskirche) on 3 September 1747 and is likewise held over four days, each year over the third weekend in September.

 Economy and infrastructure

-The Chemische Fabrik Budenheim belongs to Dr. August Oetker KG and for decades has been a world leader in manufacturing phosphoric acid and phosphates.
-For years, “the Budenheim” has been shorthand in international communication for this chemical plant and has taken the municipality's name throughout the world.
+The Chemische Fabrik Budenheim was founded in 1908 and has belonged to Geschwister Oetker Beteiligungen since 2021.
+The chemical specialist employs around 850 people at its site in Budenheim.
+“Budenheim” is shorthand for this chemical company in international communication and as such it has carried the municipality's name throughout the world.